lectykim/lectykim/README.md

 - 👋 Hi, I’m @lectykim
-- 👀 I’m interested in Java, Spring boot, JPA, html
+- 👀 I’m interested in Java, Spring boot, JPA, Solidity
+- I love Blockchain industry and Fin-tech
-- 🌱 I’m currently learning Blockchain, JavaScript.
+- 🌱 I’m currently learning "how to management high traffic" and "how to reduce cost of service".
-- 💞️ I’m looking to collaborate on front-end infulence developer
+- 💞️ I’m looking to collaborate on blockchain library use java!!!!
 - 📫 How to reach me Contact nklecty@gmail.com